Tjoosten/Website-scouts/readme.md

 | `gulp lint`          | Validate all the JS and LESS files.             |
 | `gulp lint-js`       | Validate all the JS resources.                  |
 | `gulp lint-less`     | Validate all the LESS resources.                |

+## License
+This files are placed under the MIT License.